Olivia Chow: Housing

 In January 2025, Chow announced that the federal, provincial, and municipal governments would provide $975 million to build 14,000 new homes near the Toronto waterfront.
-Previously, she announced that the city would build 7000 new rental homes and build Toronto’s first affordable housing project delivered through the Public Developer Delivery model.
+Previously, she announced that the city would build 7000 new rental homes and build Toronto's first affordable housing project delivered through the Public Developer Delivery model.
 In March 2025, the federal government announced that Toronto would receive $2.25 billion in low-cost loans to help build 4,831 rental homes, with more than 1,000 affordable units.
 It comes after Toronto city council passed a package of financial incentives for rental builders that includes relief from development charges and a reduction in property taxes, so long as 20 per cent of new units are rented at discounted prices.
+In December 2025, council approved a land transfer tax on luxury homes.